West Marine

 West Marine is an American company based in Fort Lauderdale, Florida, which operates a chain of boating supply and fishing retail stores.
 The company has 247 retail stores in North America.
 West Marine also runs Blue Future a non profit organization.
-West Marine's flagship store is in Fort Lauderdale, FL.
-Opened on February 28, 2018, the store is the company's largest at over 50,000 square feet.
+West Marine's flagship store is in Fort Lauderdale.
+Opened on November 11, 2011, the store is the company's largest at over 50,000 square feet.